joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 ### <a name='UnittestingwithVisualCode'></a>Unit testing with Visual Code

-_N.B. : When I was writing this post, there were some difficulties to run unit test in VSCode, but the OmniSharp team works good and since the 25th May, we got a little feature on OmniSharp 1.10 : `MSTest support added`_
+_N.B. : When I was writing this post, there were some difficulties to run unit test in VSCode, but the OmniSharp team works well and since the 25th May, we got a little feature on OmniSharp 1.10 : `MSTest support added`_

-To run a single test on your .net project, it's very simply on VSCode, go on an UnitTest Class, and click on ``run test`` :
+To run a single test on your .net project, it's very simple on VSCode, go on an UnitTest Class, and click on ``run test`` :

 ![Run tests](/assets/images/blog/201706-dotnet-core-vscode/vscode-run-tests.png)

 This part is interesting because you can run & debug a single test.
-Unfortunately, you can run the test of a whole class or project...
+Unfortunately, you can't run the tests of a whole class or project...
 But you still have the CLI :

-Run a complet project :
+Run a complete project :
 ```cli
 joffr@JOFFREY-LAPTOP MINGW64 /c/Projects/dotnetcore-vscode
 $ dotnet test dotnetcorevscode.Tests/dotnetcorevscode.Tests.csproj